cwatt/cjwattenburger/content/outreach/outreach.md

 ### Science communication

+Trust is vitally important to science acceptance.
+I try to build trust and interest through face-to-face interactions and by translating scientific concepts into formats that anyone can understand.

 #### USA Science Festival

 I helped the Buckley lab create and man a microbiome-themed booth for the [USA Science & Engineering Festival](https://usasciencefestival.org/) in 2018.
 The booth featured live microscopy of protists from termite guts and freshwater algae, free cardboard microscopes for home use, and a microbiome puzzle game.